Life with HIV

 Chronic infection phase

 Doctors use two key ways of finding out how active HIV is in your body and its impact – CD4 count and viral load.
 The CD4 count will give an idea of the damage done to your immune system, if any.
-The viral load test indicates the speed at which the amount of HIV is growing in your body.
+The viral load test indicates the number of copies of the virus in your body.
 These tests give you and your doctor useful information to plan your treatment.
 If you have any questions about when you should start treatment you should discuss this with your doctor.

 Over time, your CD4 count is likely to decline and this is a sign that your immune system is getting weaker.